Oil drops on dollar strength and OPEC+ supply expectations

 "Oil prices have gone too far and too fast.
 Brent is above pre-pandemic levels even though global oil demand is still playing catch-up," PVM analysts said.

-For all the talk of tightening fundamentals, the demand side of the market is nowhere near warranting current oil price leves, they added.
+For all the talk of tightening fundamentals, the demand side of the market is nowhere near warranting current oil price levels, they added.

 US crude prices also face pressure from the loss of refinery demand after several Gulf Coast facilities were shuttered during the winter storm last week.